"Ojalá que llueva café,

 Origins

 The islands of the Caribbean Basin have long been considered a part of the Neotropics, and as such I discuss them here.
-However, some authors regard the basin to be unique enough in its biota to form a separate entity and, thus, a ninth to be added to the list above: the Caribbean Biogeographic Region, comprising the West Indies and Central America south of the aforementioned Isthmus of Tehuantepec.
+However, some authors regard the basin to be unique enough in its biota to form a separate entity and, thus, a tenth to be added to the list above: the Caribbean Biogeographic Region, comprising the West Indies and Central America south of the aforementioned Isthmus of Tehuantepec, to the junction of Panama with Colombia.
 This belief stems from the fact that at least some groups, like the Greater Antillean and Bahamian birds and reptiles and those of Mesoamerica are generally more closely related among themselves than to those found anywhere else.
 (Some authorities include in the Caribbean Region the southernmost reaches of the Florida peninsula and its cays, due to the strong Antillean influence that they exhibit).

-At the very least, the Antilles indeed form a distinct Neotropical province on a par with many others within the region.
+At the very least, the Antilles indeed form a distinct Neotropical bioregion on a par with many others within the Neotropics.

 If one were to see the entire geological history of the Antilles squeezed into a few minutes, they would probably look like a group of amoebas crawling on the surface of the ocean.
 Through eons of time, these islands have repeatedly expanded and contracted their areas, split, fused, split again, and shifted shapes and their relative positions.
-In fact, the Antilles (or at least the Caribbean Tectonic Plate) might have originated west of the Americas, in the Pacific Ocean, perhaps even close to the present Galapagos Islands' volcanic hot spot.
-From there, they migrated eastward to their present location.
-After that, the emersion of Central America isolated the modern Caribbean Sea from the Pacific Ocean and made it a portion of the Atlantic Ocean, instead.
+In fact, the Antilles (or at least the Caribbean Tectonic Plate) might have originated west of the Americas, in the eastern Pacific Ocean.
+After that, the emersion of Central America isolated the modern Caribbean Sea from the Pacific and made it a portion of the Atlantic Ocean, instead.
 (The Caribbean is effectively a mediterranean sea, since it is "surrounded by lands" - in its case by the American continents and the Antilles themselves).

 The theory according to which the Caribbean Sea was once contiguous with the Pacific Ocean is supported in a rather surprising way.
 At its deepest reaches fish and other organisms are found which closest relatives are not found in the Atlantic Ocean, but in the abyssal plains of the Indo-Pacific.